RayBenefield/hermes/worklog.md

 # Work Log

+## #31

+Refactored the domain stuff to do proper unit testing instead of injecting the database.
+We should be gathering the context on a per action basis prior to calling the domain logic, then afterwards saving the context that needs to be saved based on what the domain spits out.
+Next I just have to replicate the saving portion and it should be all good to get back into domain logic again.

 ## #30

 Figured out a solid way to do some error handling type checking.
 So now on login